 - there’s a statutory payment due to a public authority

-- you haven’t worked due to taking part in a strike or industrial action
+- you haven’t worked due to taking part in a strike

 - there’s been an earlier overpayment of wages or expenses